 The newer Milvus version retails for nearly the same at $1,495.
 As of this posting no ratings were available on DxOMark, but when tested this lens will most likely rate much better than its predecessor.
 I did find a relatively good review of the Milvus version at the-digital-picture.com, and the coma is definitely acceptable, although not as low or of the type that I prefer.
 To fully remove the coma you need to stop this lens down 1 EV when it won’t be nearly as usable for star photography, but I wouldn’t have any qualms using the lens wide-open, especially on a crop sensor or when making a stitched image on a full-frame sensor.

-Released in April of 2015 and currently selling for around $1300, this model belongs to the Batis line-up designed for Sony full-frame E-mount mirrorless cameras (excellent sensors for shooting stars).
+Released in April of 2015 and as of March 2018 selling for around $1165, this model belongs to the Batis line-up designed for Sony full-frame E-mount mirrorless cameras (excellent sensors for shooting stars).
 As such, and unlike most Zeiss lenses, it is a fully automatic lens, including auto focus.
-As of this posting I’ve been unable to find any reviews by star photographers, but DXOMark rated this lens in late-Feruary 2016, and it obtained some impressive ratings.
+I’ve been unable to find detailed reviews by star photographers, but DXOMark rated this lens in late-Feruary 2016, and it obtained some impressive ratings.